Kanogaelias/smartkey-breathalyzer/README.md

 ##Link to deployed site

 ## Project Description
 This is a project based on market research on accident fatalities and is aimed to curb drunk-driving.
-This is a software-hardware based project
+This is a software-hardware based project.
+A driver is required to undergo alcohol breath tests

 ## how it works
 - A driver has to blow into the inhaler tube